 We split the states into two groups.
 States that lacked the necessary funds to pay their bills are called Sinkhole States, while those that did have enough money are referred to as Sunshine States.
 This year several states moved up or down in the rankings mostly due to Covid funding and stock market increases.
 These factors may reverse next year and the rankings may once again shift due to these transitory changes.

-Remains the same rank as last year (Sunshine State)
+- Remains the same rank as last year (Sunshine State)

+- Rank up from last year

-Rank down from last year
+- 🖶 Rank down from last year

 Top 5 Sunshine States